A brief introduction to the Kashmir problem.

 Because of its location, Kashmir could choose to join either India or Pakistan.
 Maharaja Hari Singh, the ruler of Kashmir, was Hindu while most of his subjects were Muslim.
 As the majority population was Muslim, they wanted to join Pakistan.
 Moreover most of the rivers of Pakistan has their origin in Kashmir and it was natural for Pakistan to want it to be its part.
 The Hindu ruler of Kashmir fled to India and Indian forces occupied Kashmir against the wishes of its citizens and that has led to a series of conflicts between the two countries.

 In 1947 after fleeing to India Hari Singh appealed to the Indian government for military assistance from India.
 He signed the Instrument of Accession, ceding Kashmir to India on October 26, 1947.

 Indian and Pakistani forces thus fought their first war over Kashmir in 1947-48.
 India referred the dispute to the United Nations on 1 January.
 In a resolution dated August 13, 1948, the UN asked Pakistan to remove its troops, after which India was also to withdraw the bulk of its forces.

 Once this happened, a “free and fair” plebiscite was to be held to allow the Kashmiri people to decide their future.
 That promise by India was never kept and now the people of Indian occupied Kashmir are rising for freedom.
-India has more than 750,000 army troops in India with killing of innocent freedom fighter going on in every district.
+India has more than 750,000 army troops in India with killing of innocent freedom fighters, use of blinding pellet guns throughout the valley, rape of innocent Kashmiri women and disappearance of children and adults is rampant in every district of this unfortunate land called Indian occupied Kashmir.